 - Helps protect against Alzheimer’s and Parkinson’s diseases

 - Lowers the signs, risks, and symptoms of depression.
-Caffeine is a stimulator; it gets the blood flowing to your brain, working and makes you feel motivated.
+Caffeine is a stimulator; it gets the blood flowing to your brain, working, and makes you feel motivated.
 All these factors help decrease the chances and signs of depression.
 Coffee makes you feel good!

-- Coffee counters heart risks such as arrhythmias and can lower chances of strokes, especially for women.
+- Coffee counters heart risks such as arrhythmias and can lower the chances of strokes, especially for women.

 - Coffee boosts our energy levels!
 This is the primary reason busy moms guzzle their coffee in the morning.
 You need energy!
 Coffee increases your endurance through glucose absorption, increasing energy levels that produce the sensation of motivation.

 This list represents only some of the benefits of coffee.
 Another major benefit coffee gives moms is a high dose of antioxidants, necessary for keeping them healthy by fighting off sickness and diseases.